epccs/Driver/CCmid/README.md

 ## Inputs/Outputs/Functions

 ```
-        350mA with 0.3 Ohm sense resistor
+        350mA setpoint with 0.3 Ohm sense resistor
+        Reduce output current with R2 (decreases to 1/5 of set point.)
 ```